devonjones/openforge-smooth/floor_tile/README.md

 Floor tiles
 ===========

-Dungeon floor tiles designed to be compatible with Dwarven Forge dungeon tiles.
+Smooth floor tiles designed to be compatible with Dwarven Forge dungeon tiles.

 I've created the smooth set as a way of designing the basic form of the tiles that I intend for all other sets.
 These tiles can be used as concrete, dirt, ice, or painted to really be any type of tile, as they have no printed decoration.

+This set has been upgraded to [OpenForge 2.0](https://github.com/devonjones/OpenForge).
 Smooth
 ------

-Currently there are 16 smooth floor tiles in every size from 1x1 to 4x4.

 <table>
 <tr>